-11. When an athlete has created an involuntary hindrance (ball falling out of pocket, hat falling off, etc.), the first time a "let" should be called and any similar hindrance thereafter will be ruled deliberate.

-- 12. Any hindrance caused by an athlete that is ruled deliberate by the relevant official will result in the loss of a point. - 13.
-Where a ball interrupts play, either by rolling/bouncing onto the court, and/or creating a visible interruption behind the court a let should be played.
-Either Athlete can call a let in these circumstances provided they do so in a timely manner.
-Where this is between a 1st and 2nd serve, a second serve only should be played. - 14.
-In a situation where a ball is lying on the court at the commencement of the point (1st or 2nd serve) it will be deemed to be part of the court during the rally.
-Movement of this ball during the rally does not constitute hindrance. - 15.
-Athletes are entitled to request their opponent to remove the ball from the court prior to the commencement of the point. - 16.
-When ball persons are not available, all balls on your side of the net are your responsibility to pick up and return directly to the server. - 17.
-The receiver should not return the first service if it is an obvious fault let it go by or ground it. - 18.
-Either Athlete is allowed to call a foul shot or "not up", providing this occurs in a timely manner. - 19.
-Athletes should only leave the court for a toilet break, or any other reason, with the permission of Referee or Court Supervisor. - 20.
-If at the completion of a match, the Athletes involved realise that the scoring format used was incorrect, the match result shall stand provided all Athletes have left the court enclosure.
-If the mistake is realised before the Athletes have left the enclosure, the correct scoring format should be used to finalise the match.
+- 11) When a player has created an involuntary hindrance (ball falling out of pocket, hat falling off, etc), the first time a "let" should be called and any similar hindrance thereafter will be ruled deliberate. - 12) Any hindrance caused by a player that is ruled deliberate by the relevant official will result in the loss of a point. - 13) Where a ball interrupts play, either by rolling/bouncing onto the court, and/or creating a visible interruption behind the court a let should be played.
+Either player can call a let in these circumstances provided they do so in a timely manner.
+Where this is between a 1st and 2nd serve, a second serve only should be played. - 14) In a situation where a ball is lying on the court at the commencement of the point (1st or 2nd serve) it will be deemed to be part of the court during the rally.
+Movement of this ball during the rally does not constitute hindrance. - 15) When ball persons are not available, all balls on your side of the net are your responsibility to pick up and return directly to the server. - 16) Players are entitled to request their opponent to remove the ball from the court prior to the commencement of the point. - 17) The receiver should not return the first service if it is an obvious fault let it go by or ground it. - 18) Either player may call a "Let", "Net", "Not-Up" or "Foul Shot", providing this occurs in a timely manner.
+When there is a dispute regarding these, an official should try to determine from the players what happened and make a decision as they deem appropriate which may include replying the point. - 19) Players should only leave the court for a toilet break, or any other reason, with the permission of Referee or Court Supervisor. - 20) If at the completion of a match, the players involved realise that the scoring format used was incorrect, the match result shall stand provided all players have left the court enclosure.
+If the mistake is realised before the players have left the enclosure, the correct scoring format should be used to finalise the match.
 If this is not possible (i.e. the match has progressed beyond the point where the correct scoring format can be implemented), then the score based on the incorrect format stands.
-(Refer to the ITF Rules of Tennis section "Correcting Errors). - 21.
-Where a Code Violation second offence / Point Penalty is determined by the Referee or Court Supervisor this may be applied at any time during the specific game where the offence occurs.
+(Refer to correcting errors in the Rules of Tennis).

+- 21) Where a Code Violation second offence / Point Penalty is determined by the Referee or Court Supervisor this may be applied at anytime during the specific game where the offence occurs.
 If the point penalty cannot be issued during the specific game a code violation second offence will still be issued.
-It should be noted that any code violation second offence between games is deemed to be part of the following game. - 22.
-Screaming regularly and loudly, whether in relation to winning and/or losing a point is likely to cause interference to play on nearby courts and may be considered Unsportsmanlike Conduct. - 23.
-Constant overt celebration directed at an opponent may be considered intimidation, and therefore unsportsmanlike conduct. - 24.
-If an athlete is unhappy with his/her opponent's actions or decisions, he/she should call the Referee or Court Supervisor immediately.
+It should be noted that any code violation second offence between games is deemed to be part of the following game. - 22) Screaming regularly and loudly, whether in relation to winning and/or losing a point is likely to cause interference to play on nearby courts and may be considered Unsportsmanlike Conduct. - 23) Constant or overt celebration, or celebration directed at an opponent may be considered intimidation, and therefore unsportsmanlike conduct. - 24) If a player is unhappy with his/her opponent's actions or decisions, he/she should call the Referee or Court Supervisor immediately.